Docs

 Learn how to work with on-chain libraries in Acton

-On-chain libraries are a powerful feature of the TON blockchain that allows you to store code once and reuse it across multiple contracts, significantly reducing storage costs.
+On-chain libraries let the TON blockchain store code once and reuse it across multiple contracts, which cuts storage use compared to duplicating the same code in every account.

-Acton provides a convenient command to publish any code as a library to the Masterchain.
+Acton provides acton library publish to publish code as a library on the masterchain.

 Step 1: Create a contract

-First, create a simple contract that you want to publish as a library.
-For example, let's create a Math.tolk file:
+Create a minimal contract to publish as a library.
+For example:

 contracts/Math.tolk